mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 Convolution is commutative, $IH = HI$, and associative, $(IH)G = IHG$, so for each pixel (note that a 2D convolution is separable if $H$ is a convolution of two vectors, which is much more efficient, so $H = h_{1}h_{2}$):

-- centre a rotated mask on pixel and multiply each mask element by corresponding image value (assume image values outside boundary is zero)
+- center a rotated mask on pixel and multiply each mask element by corresponding image value (assume image values outside boundary is zero)
 - sum products to get new pixel value

 For more convolution examples, see: [Example of 2D Convolution](http://www.songho.ca/dsp/convolution/convolution2d_example.html).

 ### <a name="3.2" class="anchor"></a> [3.2 Filtering](#3.2)

-A filter, or mask, is a point-spread function, image with isolated white dots on black bakground would superimpose mask at each pixel.
-A mask is a template and convolution output is maximum when large image values are multiplied with large mask values (respond most strongly at features similar to rotated mask), where rotated mask can be used as template to find image features:
+A filter, or mask, is a point-spread function, image with isolated white dots on black background would superimpose mask at each pixel.
+A mask is a template, and convolution output is maximum when large image values are multiplied with large mask values (respond most strongly at features like rotated mask), where rotated mask can be used as template to find image features:

 -  each pixel replaced by itself